Mathcamp 2022 will be a residential program! Learn more.

 The results of the five weeks are added, and prizes for the winning teams are awarded at the final assembly.

-"Relays" are a fun, light-hearted Friday afternoon activity at Virtual Mathcamp, and most of camp participates: it's a chance to run around outside in the sunshine and solve quick math problems.
-Campers organize themselves into teams of 5-7 people and again opt for "mellow" (we're just here to relax) or "hardcore" (we're in it to win it) and spend an hour solving problems as a team: logic problems, games, 'traditional' contest problems -- you name it.
+"Relays" are a fun, light-hearted Saturday afternoon activity at Mathcamp, and most of camp participates: it's a chance to run around outside in the sunshine and solve quick math problems.
+Campers organize themselves into teams of 5-7 people and again opt for "mellow" (we're just here to relax) or "hardcore" (we're in it to win it) and spend an hour solving problems as a team: logic problems, games, 'traditional' contest problems – you name it.
 (The prize for winning may involve candy.)

 We teach one or two Problem-Solving Classes, at beginner and Olympiad levels, each day.
 Recent topics have included ARML Power Rounds, Diophantine Equations, Inequalities, and Geometric Transformations.
 The topics change from year to year, so both new campers and returning alumni can dive into problem-solving techniques together.